Persepolis (film): Release

-The film premiered at the 2007 Cannes Film Festival on 23 May 2007, where it co-won the Jury Prize, alongside Silent Light.
-In her acceptance speech, director Marjane Satrapi said: "Although this film is universal, I wish to dedicate the prize to all Iranians."
+The film premiered at the Cannes Film Festival on 23 May 2007, where it co-won the Jury Prize, alongside Silent Light.
+In her acceptance speech, Satrapi said, "Although this film is universal, I wish to dedicate the prize to all Iranians."

 Reception

 Critical response

-Review aggregator website Rotten Tomatoes gives the film an approval rating of 96% based on 162 reviews, with an average rating of 8.20/10.
-The site's consensus reads: "Persepolis is an emotionally powerful, dramatically enthralling autobiographical gem, and the film's simple black-and-white images are effective and bold".
-Metacritic gives the film a weighted average score of 90 out of 100 based on 31 reviews, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 164 reviews, with an average rating of 8.2/10.
+The website's critics consensus reads, "Persepolis is an emotionally powerful, dramatically enthralling autobiographical gem, and the film's simple black-and-white images are effective and bold."
+Metacritic, which uses a weighted average, assigned the film a score of 90 out of 100, based on 31 critics, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, writing that although its black and white animation "may sound Spartan", it is "surprisingly involving" and that Satrapi's story is told "caringly, lovingly and with great style".
 He added, "while so many films about coming of age involve manufactured dilemmas, here is one about a woman who indeed does come of age, and magnificently."